Benefit from a world-class university and a close-knit, supportive campus

 Our regional campuses are home to Australia’s largest rural health school.
 Our nursing subjects are ranked in the top 100 globally.

 Quacquarelli Symondsn (QS), 2020, QS World University Rankings by Subject 2020: Nursing

 95% of Mildura students secure employment by their graduation date.

 We work to achieve the goals of the community

 We partner with numerous organisations and community groups throughout Mildura.

 Meet our past students

 The campus has so many connections and networks, locally and far away.
-Staff are always able to help you gain insight into an industry or access to a potential career path.
-One thing I loved about the Mildura Campus, was the small class sizes.
-Obviously by being a smaller campus, this allowed me to get more one on one assistance than I would get at a large campus – which I was most concerned about when I first began thinking about uni.
+Staff are always able to help you gain insight into an industry or access a potential career path.
+One thing I loved about the Mildura Campus was the small class-sizes.
+Obviously by being a smaller campus, this allowed me to get more one-on-one assistance than I would get at a large campus – which I was most concerned about when I first began thinking about uni.

 I still really miss studying on campus at La Trobe in Mildura, I felt a real connection to the staff and really love learning!
 I couldn't have had a better experience if I tried.
 I felt like I was a part of the university community and was always willing to help out either volunteering, paid work or assisting other students.
 I think those connections are extremely valuable and helped me feel a real sense of belonging to La Trobe.
 I'd like to thank all staff who truly made my university experience much more than I could ever have hoped for.